ahupowerdns/ahutils/lmdb-semantics.md

 Easy, right?

+# Threads and processes

+LMDB uses POSIX locks on files, and these locks have issues if one process opens a file multiple times.
+Because of this, do not **mdb\_env\_open()** a file multiple times from a single process.
+Instead, share the LMDB environment that has opened the file across all threads.

+In other words, there must only ever be 1 LMDB environment that has a file open.
+Don't open the database file in any other way, as closing it will destroy the locks held on it!

+Also note that a transaction is tied to one thread by default using Thread Local Storage.
+If you want to pass transactions across threads, read how to do so in the links to the full API below (MDB\_NOTLS).

 # Transactions, rollbacks etc
 As expected, to get anything actually done, a transaction must be committed using **mdb\_txn\_commit()**, or aborted using **mdb\_txn\_abort()**.
 If